sonocotta/raspberry-media-center/README.md

 ### Raspberry Pi 5 note

-Raspberry Pi 5 is the first one that allows to drive multiple I2S data lines using the same interface.
-What it means in practice, is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 support up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.
+Raspberry Pi 5 is the first one that allows driving multiple I2S data lines using the same interface.
+What it means in practice is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 supports up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.

 All Raspberry Pi hats have experimental support for alternative data lines.
-You need to short some solder bridge to use it though.
-In theory, it allows to configure Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.
+You need to short some solder bridge to use it, though.
+In theory, it allows for configuring Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.

 | HiFi Hat | HiFi-Plus Hat | Loud Hat |
 |----------|----------|----------|
 | ![image](https://github.com/user-attachments/assets/3c126719-d0ca-40b3-92d4-5b542fd0c335) | ![image](https://github.com/user-attachments/assets/496798fa-75e0-4205-bcec-b438e2711599) | ![image](https://github.com/user-attachments/assets/cbbade50-5d49-4a8b-954c-81f5a1c80550)

-Configuration value that allows this is quite simply
+The configuration value that allows this is quite simply

 ```
 dtoverlay=hifiberry-dac8x